cs3org/OCM-API/IETF-OCM.md

 In the cryptographically guaranteed model, the Federation is managed as an MLS [RFC9420] group whose members are the OCM Servers of the Federation, as specified in [OCM-MLS].
-The membership of the Federation is then the membership of the MLS group at the current
-epoch: it is agreed upon by means of MLS Commits rather than by independent configuration changes, and every member can verify it cryptographically.
-Removals are propagated with the same guarantees as additions.

-An OCM Server that participates in such a Federation MAY still advertise a `directoryEndPoint` and publish the membership in the format specified in [Directory Payload](#directory-payload), for the benefit of consumers that only need the list of members, such as a
+An OCM Server that participates in such a Federation MUST still advertise a `directoryEndPoint` and publish the membership in the format specified in [Directory Payload](#directory-payload), for the benefit of consumers that only need the list of members, such as a